Lojemiru/AM2R-Autopatcher/patch_data/files_to_copy/readme.txt

 Look in your AppData/Local folder, it's usually in this location:
 C:\Users\[Your User Name]\AppData\Local\AM2R

+For Linux, it can be found at this location:
+/home/[Your User Name]/.config/AM2R

 - Why are my screenshots so big?
 The screenshots are now taken with the size of the displayed window.
 If you want the classic 320x240 screenshots, set the display to Windowed 1x